Saturday, 20 April 2024

 The sprockets and idlers with clumps of AK textured acrylic mud between the spokes.

 The next round of both speckling and mapping will need to be more precise.
-I will also mix some oils to highlight raised detail and claw back some definition and add some grease and oil stains to the hubs.
+I will also mix some oils paints to highlight raised detail and claw back some definition which will involve adding some grease and oil stains to the hubs.

 Beginning where we left off, I first tidied up any rough areas on the chassis legs so the running gear could be fitted.
 Before any more weathering could begin the wheels and tracks had to be fitted.
-I had used the kit individual links, and they were a little tricky to build around the wheels and be kept separate for painting.
+I had used the kit individual links, and they were a little tricky to build around the wheels and still be kept in sections for painting.
+It would also have been easier to fix all the swing arms to the chassis minus just the outer wheels.
 In hindsight I think a set of Friuls would have been a better option.
-It would also have been easier to fix all the swing arms to the chassis minus just the outer wheels.

-Before the tracks were fitted, I added graphite with a pencilto the inner portions of the tracks where the tyres and wheels made contact and also to the sprocket teeth.
-A silicone sculpting tool helps safely and smoothly spread the graphite along the runs and onto both sides of the track teeth.
+Before the tracks were fitted, I added graphite to both inner portions and sprocket teeth where metal-to-metal contact is made.
+A silicone sculpting tool helped safely and smoothly spread the graphite along the runs and onto both sides of the track teeth.
 As my swing arms and wheels had still to be fixed, I had to both line these up straight on the chassis and ensure the tracks lined up as they had pre-paint.
 This is never guaranteed, and they both put up quite a fight.
-I ended up using CA glue on the tracks and the fit to one of the sprockets and over one of the idlers wasn’t ideal and I will likely look at improving these.
-On the plus side having so much mud around the running gear means it was much easier to blend over all the new attachment points.
+I ended up using CA glue on the tracks and the fit to one of the sprockets and over one of the idlers wasn’t ideal, and I will likely look at improving these.
+On the plus side having so much mud around the running gear means it was much easier to blend over all the attachment points.

-The steering wheels received some enamel washes and pigments should round these off in a future step.
+The front wheels received additional enamel washes.
+Pigments should round these off in a future step.

-Now the running gear was all attached I could now begin adding further weathering effects.
-Each wheel was dealt with separately, tidying up any overscale effects and adding both rust, oil and grease effects with enamels.
-The AK texture mud was also used again but in minute quantities just to blend in areas that required a little improvement.
-As I was conscious of how fragile the track runs were I just used pigments and kept the washes to acrylics only.
+Now the running gear was attached I could begin adding further weathering effects.
+Each wheel was dealt with separately, tidying up any overscale effects and adding more oil and grease effects with enamels.
+The AK texture mud was used again but in minute quantities just to blend in areas that required a little improvement.
+As I was conscious of how fragile the track runs were I stuck to pigments and kept the washes to acrylics only.

 I will leave it all to dry for 24hrs and then I will add another layer of effects.